BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	You can play with # of synapses by altering the spacing between spines as the third argument of spineDistrib.

+ex8.3_spine_vol_change.py: Multiscale model demonstrating spine geometry
+	changing due to signaling events in a multiscale model.
+	The reactions are the same as in 8.2:
+	Ca+CaM <===> Ca_CaM;    Ca_CaM + CaMKII <===> Ca_CaM_CaMKII (all in
+	spine head, except that the Ca_CaM_CaMKII translocates to the PSD) chan ------Ca_CaM_CaMKII-----> chan_p; chan_p ------> chan  (all in PSD) Here the chan_p maps through an adaptor to the psdArea.
+There are many plots here to show the effects on max channel conductance, on concentrations of molecules, and on passive electrical properties of the spine.
+The diffusion properties also change but are harder to visualize.
+	Suggestions:
+	- The Spine class (instance: spine) manages several possible scaling targets on the spine geometry: shaftLength, shaftDiameter, headLength, headDiameter, psdArea, headVolume, totalLength.
+Try them out.
+Think about mechanisms by which molecular concentrations might affect each.
+	- When volume changes, we assume that the molecular numbers stay fixed, so concentration changes.
+Except for buffered molecules, where we assume concentration remains fixed.
+Use this to design a bistable simply relying on molecules and spine geometry terms.
+	- Even more interesting, use it to design an oscillator.

 ex9.0_load_neuronal_morphology_file.py: Load .swc morphology file and view it.
 	Illustrates loading a file in rdesigneur.
 You've already seen how to